jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 **General provisions**

 ### 122 Meaning of recompliance
-In relation to a failure under section 115, a person recomplies (for the purpose of section 117) if the person remedies the relevant failure or, if it is not possible to remedy the failure, the person undertakes to the satisfaction of the chief executive,—
+In relation to a failure under section 115 or section 116A, a person recomplies (for the purpose of section 117) if the person remedies the relevant failure or, if it is not possible to remedy the failure, the person undertakes to the satisfaction of the chief executive,—
   (a) in the case of a work-tested beneficiary, an activity that is the same as, or substantially similar to, the activity that the person failed to comply with under the applicable work test obligation; or
   (b)